 There is no universal recipe as to what your portfolio should look like in order to achieve your investment goals.
 Asset allocation should be based on the individual’s needs in terms of investment horizon, how much money is needed and risk tolerance.

-Investors need to consider their risk tolerance and investment horizon when considering allocating money to offshore exchange traded funds with exposure to equity.
-The longer your time horizon the more likely a riskier portfolio will be able to weather the occasional market turbulence associated with riskier investments.
+The ability to take risk is largely a function of time, and the longer the time horizon the more likely a riskier portfolio will be able to weather the occasional market turbulence associated with riskier investments.

-The fund offers investors exposure to emerging and developed markets across the US, Eurozone, Japan, Australia, Canada and Latin America as well as the currency fluctuations of the rand and the respective regional currencies.
+By investing in the Ashburton Global 1200 Equity ETF, investors get exposure to emerging and developed markets across the US, Eurozone, Japan, Australia, Canada and Latin America as well as the currency fluctuations of the rand and the respective regional currencies.

-You can get cost efficient access to the performance of the largest technology companies such as Apple, Microsoft and Amazon, through a single rand denominated investment without making use of your offshore allowance.
+Investors also get cost efficient access to the performance of the largest technology companies such as Apple, Microsoft, Amazon etc. through a single rand denominated investment without making use of their offshore allowance.